clariuslabs/NuTracer/README.md

 All source code will be in your own project namespaces, and made internal by default.
 It's up to you to make it public or not!

-You can read more about Tracer in the [Wiki](https://github.com/clariuslabs/tracer/wiki).
+You can read more about NuTracer in the [Wiki](https://github.com/clariuslabs/NuTracer/wiki).